ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_03_Lab2_Ex3_Activate_Deactivate_PIM_Roles.md

 1. Click **Azure AD Roles**.

 1. Click **Pending requests** to see a list of your requests.
+ **Note:** The Pending request will be empty as the Billing Administrator role settings were not modified to require approval.

 ### Task 4: Deactivate a role